learn-co-students/dc-web-062518/55-deployment/README.md

 Strategy:
 - push backend to heroku
 - push frontend to heroku

+Steps:
+  - (git init)
+  - heroku create
+  - git push heroku master

 - make changes to both to work on heroku

 ### Deployments: What's different between local and prod?
+- speed
+  - network time becomes a concern
+- fetches have different urls
+- scale:
+  - 19000 hospitals
+  - normally, on localhost, we don't store millions of users!
+- compatibility
+  - browser compatibility
+  - integrating with other developers code
+- can't just change the files on the production server

 - Environment variables
   `ENV['SECRET_KEY_BASE']`
 - secrets

 - which database we access

 - asset storage (CDN vs local)
 - where blobs get saved (local machine vs. S3)
 - where logs and debug info get logged